Varundeep111/postiverse/README.md

-# Reddit Clone
+# Postiverse

-A responsive, full-stack Reddit clone optimized for Android devices.
+Postiverse is a fully responsive, full-stack social platform optimized for Android devices.
+It offers users a rich experience in a universe of posts, communities, and interactions.

 ## Features